Simon-Brandt/ShellArgparser/README.md

 # Shell Argparser

-The argparser is designed to be an easy-to-use, yet powerful command-line argument parser for your shell scripts.
+The Argparser is designed to be an easy-to-use, yet powerful command-line argument parser for your shell scripts.
 It is mainly targeting Bash, but other shells are supported, as well.

-Applying the argparser should lead to shorter and more concise code than the traditional [`getopt`](https://man7.org/linux/man-pages/man1/getopt.1.html "man7.org &rightarrow; man pages &rightarrow; getopt(1)") and [`getopts`](https://www.gnu.org/software/bash/manual/html_node/Bourne-Shell-Builtins.html#index-getopts "gnu.org &rightarrow; Bourne Shell Builtins &rightarrow; getopts") allow.
-More importantly, the user-friendliness of argparser-powered command-line parsing is far superior thanks to a wide range of checked conditions with meaningful error messages.
-The argparser is inspired by the Python [`argparse`](https://docs.python.org/3/library/argparse.html "python.org &rightarrow; Python documentation &rightarrow; argparse module") module.
+Applying the Argparser should lead to shorter and more concise code than the traditional [`getopt`](https://man7.org/linux/man-pages/man1/getopt.1.html "man7.org &rightarrow; man pages &rightarrow; getopt(1)") and [`getopts`](https://www.gnu.org/software/bash/manual/html_node/Bourne-Shell-Builtins.html#index-getopts "gnu.org &rightarrow; Bourne Shell Builtins &rightarrow; getopts") allow.
+More importantly, the user-friendliness of Argparser-powered command-line parsing is far superior thanks to a wide range of checked conditions with meaningful error messages.
+The Argparser is inspired by the Python [`argparse`](https://docs.python.org/3/library/argparse.html "python.org &rightarrow; Python documentation &rightarrow; argparse module") module.

 <!-- <toc> -->
 ## Table of contents